5 Questions To Ask Your Partner Before Getting Engaged

 What does a happy marriage look like to you?

 Be specific about the things you need for your relationship to thrive.
-Perhaps it’s meaningful they’re able to center your career path or they’re on the same page about wanting a family together.
 Create space to figure out a day in the life or a week in the life of what you would both love.
 Whatever it is, getting clear on these values will serve as anchors to carry you through life’s unpredictable changes.
-When you’re doing something really important together — for example, going to a baby shower for your sibling — take a moment to tell your sweetheart how much you can’t wait to have kids with them one day.
+When you’re doing something really important together — for example, going to a baby shower for your sibling — take a moment to tell them how much you can’t wait to have kids with them one day.

-What do you think of our parents and friends relationship?
+What do you think of our parents and friends relationships?

 How will we manage finances?